shinsenter/php/README.md

 [![shinsenter/php](https://repository-images.githubusercontent.com/458053748/5a05c8e4-1c00-440c-98f1-2cd4548bbaa2)](https://docker.shin.company/php)

-Our PHP Docker images are based on the [official PHP Docker images](https://hub.docker.com/_/php).
-These images facilitate the easy adjustment of PHP and PHP-FPM settings using environment variables, eliminating the need to rebuild images when making configuration changes.
+These images are based on the [official PHP Docker images](https://hub.docker.com/_/php) and make it easy to change PHP and PHP-FPM settings using environment variables.
+No image rebuild required.

-These images also come with the latest version of [Composer](https://getcomposer.org) and popular web servers like [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [RoadRunner](https://roadrunner.dev) or [FrankenPHP](https://frankenphp.dev).
-This setup allows for faster project initiation without additional installations.
+They include Composer (the latest version) and common web servers such as [Apache2](https://httpd.apache.org), [Nginx](https://nginx.org), [RoadRunner](https://roadrunner.dev), and [FrankenPHP](https://frankenphp.dev).
+This helps you start projects faster without extra installs.

-> 🪶 Info: While built on the official PHP images and including more useful extensions,
-> we have **significantly reduced the image sizes** compared to the base images.
+> 🪶 Note: While based on the official images and including useful extensions, we have significantly reduced the image sizes to improve download times and resource usage, using the [docker-squash](https://code.shin.company/docker-squash) project.
-> This optimization improves download times and resource usage without sacrificing functionality,
-> thanks to the [docker-squash](https://code.shin.company/docker-squash) project.

 ## Docker Image Variants

-Our image tags cover PHP versions from 5.6 to 8.6-rc, available in `cli`, `zts`, `fpm`, `fpm-nginx`, `fpm-apache`, `roadrunner`<sup>(1)</sup>, and `frankenphp`<sup>(2)</sup> variants.
-The Docker images are available for both Debian and Alpine versions.
+Tags cover PHP versions from 5.6 to 8.6-rc and come in `cli`, `zts`, `fpm`, `fpm-nginx`, `fpm-apache`, `roadrunner`<sup>(1)</sup>, and `frankenphp`<sup>(2)</sup> variants.
+Both Debian and Alpine builds are available.

 Examples:
 - `shinsenter/php:8.3-cli`